knative/docs/docs/bookstore/page-1/send-review-comment-to-broker.md

 ```

 ???+ success "Verify"
-    Running the following command to list the brokers:
+    Running the following command to list the Brokers:
     ```bash
     kubectl get brokers
     ```

-    You should see the broker `bookstore-broker` with `READY` status as `True`.
+    You should see the Broker `bookstore-broker` with `READY` status as `True`.

     ```
     NAME               URL                                                                                 AGE     READY   REASON